-I have to admit that Nitro and I are so lucky to meet some of the most amazing people in our line of work.
+I have to admit my deaf dogs and I are so lucky to meet some of the most amazing people in our line of work.
 Many of these folks not only rescue deaf dogs but also foster the deaf dogs until we can get them listed, networked and then adopted.
 One such person is Laurie Metzger.
-Laurie resides in Foley, Missouri and she also writes for her own blog the Dog Foster Mom at www.dogfostermom.com.
+Laurie resides in Foley, Missouri and she also writes for her own blog the Dog Foster Mom at https://www.facebook.com/dogfostermom19/

-Laurie has fostered over 180 dogs of varioius breeds from a Chihuahau to Great Dane, including 15 deaf dogs.
-Currently she is fostering three deaf dogs, including Ziggy (who we adore) The Adoptable Dog at www.adoptziggy.com
+Laurie has fostered over 200 dogs of various breeds from a Chihuahau to Great Dane, including 15 deaf dogs.

 (Above photo: Laurie with her dogs Remi the Great Dane and Noelle the deaf pit mix)